CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/join-connections/README.md

 ```

 ## Running as a Skill
-Update the spark configuration file (e.g. `spark-conf.json`) used by the main application to match configuration for
-this example and refer to the [instructions for running the Skill Template](../README.md#skill-template).

 ### Prerequisites

-To run this example in Spark local mode against a Cortex Cluster with access to the Catalog and Secrets, you will need to:
 * Ensures the Cortex resources exist, specifically the Project and Joining Connections (Left, Right, and Result), and any corresponding Cortex Secrets
 * Generate a `CORTEX_TOKEN`
 * Update the [spark-conf.json](./src/main/resources/conf/spark-conf.json) file to: